COVID-19 Response for Businesses

 - Sign-up for Automatic Bill Payment (no charge)

-- Use Speedpay®, an authorized payment service provider that allows you to pay-by-phone or online (convenience fee applies).
+- Use Paymentus, an authorized payment service provider that allows you to pay-by-phone or online (convenience fee applies).

 - Visit any participating Western Union Payment agent and pay in person with no fee.
 Your Electric Bill stub is required.
 Hours vary by location.
 Please inquire directly with your neighborhood Western Union Payment agent.

-Learn more about available relief options and other resources from the U.S. Small Business Administration:
+- Learn more about available relief options and other resources from U.S. Small Business Administration Relief Options

 - Official U.S. Senate website of Senator Brian Schatz of Hawaii